 (10) A student is not permitted to re-register for a subject that he/she has already passed at the Institution.
-(Inserted w.e.f.
-2011/01)

 G4 INTERNATIONAL STUDENTS

 NOTE: The Institution regards International Students as those who require study visas.

 An international student who wishes to follow an instructional programme at the Institution must, after being accepted by the Head of Department for a particular instructional programme, obtain the required study visa before registration.
 Acceptance by the Head of Department as a potential student will not place any obligation on the South African Government to issue a study visa or to renew a study visa for a subsequent year of study.